 MA in Diversity, Equity, Inclusion, and Justice Leadership

-This program is truly interdisciplinary--courses are taught by faculty across Tufts' Education, Psychology, Urban and Environmental Policy and Planning, and Child Study and Human Development departments.
-Further, our students bring a variety of backgrounds and fields to facilitate our examination of these challenging issues.
+This program is truly interdisciplinary.
+Our students bring a variety of backgrounds and fields to facilitate our examination of these challenging issues.

-• The master's program is currently in a hybrid modality, with both in-person and virtual course requirements
+• This master’s program is available in two formats: as a residential program, with both in-person and virtual course requirements, or as a fully online program

-• Courses available in fall, spring, and summer
+• Courses are available in fall, spring, and summer

-• Part-time master's students are eligible for tuition scholarships
+• Both part-time and full-time master's students are eligible for tuition scholarships

 • Conveniently located just a few miles from downtown Boston, our Medford/Somerville campus is easily accessible via public transportation and is also parking friendly